 In cross-check report JVET-X0144, other variations of the configuration parameters are tested for classes A and B.

-All provided tests result are summarized in the next table.
-In trade-off 0, normative MTT depth for temporal layers signalling in SPS is introduced with additional speed-up method is added, which allows to bypass certain mode checks at encoder.
+All provided tests result are summarized in the next tables.
+In trade-offs of JVET-X0068, normative MTT depth for temporal layers signalling in SPS is introduced with additional speed-up method is added, which allows to bypass certain mode checks at encoder.